 - Seem to lose sleep from itching

-Ideally, you will keep images when possible to bring to your pediatrician.
-Eczema can come and go so pictures will help your doctor see what you are seeing.
+Take photos when possible to bring to your pediatrician.
+Eczema can come and go so pictures will help your doctor see what you're seeing.

 How Do I Treat and Control Eczema?

-If a baby has eczema the best way to treat it is actually to keep it from acting up, and keeping the baby from scratching.
-A lot of parents use gloves or socks on baby’s hands at night.
+If a baby has eczema, the best way to treat it is actually to keep it from acting up, and keep the baby from scratching.
+A lot of parents use gloves or socks on their baby’s hands at night.

 Finding your baby’s triggers can be really tricky since they are changing constantly and they can’t really talk to you.
 But looking at possible pollens (grass, trees), dander (dogs, cats), clothing materials, soaps / detergents, can all be helpful.

 The most important part of controlling eczema is probably making sure that the skin doesn’t get infected.
 The skin is baby’s natural barrier.
 An analysis from the team behind the LEAP study showed that babies with eczema who also had an infection were the most likely to develop food allergies and the least likely to outgrow those allergies.

 The single best way to prevent an egg allergy in your baby is early introduction.
 And it works best when combined with eczema treatment / prevention.
 Based on ALL the research done, a team of scientists concluded “on the basis of the most recent results...simultaneous intervention by both early boiled egg introduction and eczema treatment is probably indispensable for primary prevention of egg allergy.”

 Early introduction of egg in baked form teaches the baby’s immune system to tolerate egg proteins and not make the mistake of reacting to them.
 This is especially important if family members, including pets, are eating eggs.
 A lot of pet food has eggs in it!